cyxou/firefly-iii-telegram-bot/README.md

   cyxou/firefly-iii-telegram-bot:latest
 ```

-You may also provide additional environment variables via the _.env_ file.
+You may also provide BOT_TOKEN via the .env file.
+For this just rename the
-For this rename the _example.env_ to _.env_ and update it with your values.
+_example.env_ file to _.env_ and update it with your values.
+Then you can pass it
-Then you can pass it to docker like so:
+to docker like so:
 ```shell
 docker run \
   --rm --it --init --name firefly-bot \